dustinpfister/blog_posts/_posts/js-javascript-example-grid-module.md

 ## 1 - The grid module

 So then the first thing I would like to get to is the current state of the grid module that I have made for this post.
+The main basic method of interest is the create method of this grid module that will create and return a new grid object.
+So right off the bat there is the question of how to go about structuring a grid object as there are so many different ways of going about doing that sort of thing in javaScript.

 ```js
 (function (api) {